nmevenkamp/ELMA/README.md

 __Version 1.0__

 ELMA is a small tool for **denoising** and analyzing STEM images.
 The main application are **low-dose high-resolution STEM images** of inorganic materials that are extremely corrupted by **Poisson noise**.
-Currently, ELMA is focused on periodic crystals, but will be extended to more complex structures in the future.
+Currently, ELMA is focused on periodic crystals, but we intend to extend it to more complex structures in the future.
 ___
 Executables are available for **Windows** and **MacOSX**.